 Because, according to the Direct Marketing Association, email marketing in general offers the highest Return on Investment (ROI) of all marketing mediums.
 In fact, iContact.com revealed that for every one dollar spent on email marketing, $44.25 was brought in!

-If you (or your client) are not currently using video as part of your email marketing campaign, incorporating video can potentially boost your profits by another 50%.
+If you (or your client) are not currently using video in your email marketing campaign, incorporating video can potentially boost your profits by another 50%.

-So, how do you go about incorporating video into a marketing strategy?
+So, how do you go about incorporating video into an email marketing strategy?

 The rules and strategies are not that much different from regular copy …